Hiking with Dogs – Everyday Adventures

 Tennis balls are harmless fun?
 Find out why this isn’t the case:

-The insides of tennis balls often contains gases so that they bounce and fly through the air.
+The insides of tennis balls used in sports often contain gases such as nitrogen to enhance their bounce and flight through the air.
 Colourings and other chemicals make balls water-resistant and give them their bright yellow colour.
 In short, the composition of a tennis ball can be harmful for dogs if they come into contact with it often, since dogs put the ball in their mouth, where mucosa absorb damaging chemicals.
-It’s also possible that damaging substances from chewing and sucking the ball end up in the dog’s mouth.
-Regarding swallowing, if dogs take the ball apart, small parts can get stuck in their stomach or intestine and lead to constipation or the danger of intestinal obstruction.

-Swallowing small parts is a double risk, because parts of the tennis ball can get stuck in the throat and pose a risk of suffocation for dogs.
-There is a further danger for dogs with large mouths: if a strong dog bites the tennis ball flat and at the same time the ball slides into the back of its throat.
-If it returns to its round shape, it can limit breathing and harmless play can turn into a life-threatening situation.
+There is a further danger for dogs with large mouths: let’s say a strong dog bites the tennis ball flat and at the same time the ball slides into the back of its throat.
+If it returns to its round shape, it can limit breathing and the harmless play can turn into a life-threatening situation.

-A tennis ball has to stand up to a lot: hit for hit, game for game.
-Its surface is designed to make it ideally suited for constant contact with tennis rackets and impact with the floor.
-The felt surface of tennis balls is made up of a waterproof mix of wool and nylon, which is very resistant.
 Some dogs love chewing tennis balls for pleasure.
 This can have fatal consequences for their teeth: when strongly biting tennis balls or catching them in the air, the abrasion on the teeth acts like sandpaper.
 In the long term, this grinds the tooth enamel and gives dogs toothache.
 Oh boy!

-Toxic, swallowable, damaging to teeth – tennis balls aren’t straightforward for dogs.
-Are you surprised that such a popular toy is dangerous for dogs?
-The most important reason why tennis balls aren’t suitable for dogs is that manufacturers focus on creating a perfect piece of sporting equipment for tennis players.
 In contrast to producers of dog toys, they don’t consider the safety or possible long-term damage for dogs.
 Compared with most everyday objects, dog toys generally usually provide the greatest safety.
 Many everyday things that may look like good dog toys on first glance are totally unsuitable when you take a second look.

 Be it short hikes in the surrounding area, day trips at the weekend or whole hiking holidays with your dog, hiking is a great hobby for human-canine teams!